 I do, though, have affection for Chester A. Arthur, a product of the spoils system who became a reformer for civil service.

 What is your Favorite Beatles song?

-what is your Favorite Aretha Franklin Song?
+What is your Favorite Aretha Franklin Song?

-Last time I made a list, it was 4.
+The last time I made a list, it was 4.
 (Sweet Sweet Baby) Since You’ve Been Gone 3.
 (You Make Me Feel Like) A Natural Woman 2.
 Sweet Bitter Love (1966).
 1. Respect